Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 B. Budget

-- Affordable Options: Good rookie bow and fiberglass arrow bow tend to carry this balance between price and performance.
-Reels for specific bottles can also be a low-cost approach for reliability.
+- Affordable Options: Good rookie and fiberglass arrow bows strike a balance between price and performance.
+Reels for specific bottles can also be a low-cost approach to reliability.

 C. Target Species